WordPress/openverse/documentation/meta/media_properties/api.md

 #### `deleted_audio`

-**Model docstring:** Represents audio tracks that have been deleted from the source.
+**Model docstring:** Audio tracks deleted from the upstream source.

 Do not create instances of this model manually.
 Create an `AudioReport` instance instead.